angshukdutta92/python-projects/flask_shopsmart/Readme.md

 All other the dependencies will be loaded soon.

 <h2> Note </h2>
-To run the project download the zip and extract it.
+To run the project download the zip and extract it.<br>
-Then import the shopsmart.sql file in xampp PHPMYADMIN And then run the index.py file.
+Then import the shopsmart.sql file in xampp PHPMYADMIN<br>
+And then run the index.py file.